vmware/terraform-provider-nsxt/README.md

  * NSX-T 3.0.*
  * NSX-T 2.5.* support is limited with provider version 3.2.x and above

-Some specific resources and attributed may require recent versions of NSX-T. Please refer to documentation for more details.
+Some specific resources and attributes may require recent versions of NSX-T. Please refer to documentation for more details.

 # Support